ankane/jetpack/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was 1 NOTE:

-* This is a new submission

 ## Downstream dependencies

-This is a new submission.
+There are currently no downstream dependencies for this package.